plotly/plotly.py/doc/python/getting-started.md

 $ conda install -c plotly python-kaleido
 ```

 Kaleido requires Chrome or Chromium to generate images.
 By default, Kaleido will use the Chrome or Chromium version already installed on your system.
-If you don't have it installed or Kaleido can't find it, you may need to install it by running the command:
+If you don't have it installed or Kaleido can't find it, you may need to install it by running the following command:

 `plotly_get_chrome`

-on your command line.

 ### Where to next?